 Three year warranty

-Boundless covers the Tera with a three year warranty on any workmanship and defects, and covers the battery for one year.
+Boundless covers the Tera with a three year warranty on any workmanship and defects, and covers the battery for 90 days.
 Like all of our products, the Boundless Tera is also covered by the Planet of the Vapes 100% Satisfaction Guarantee.

 Maintenance for the Tera is pretty standard with only an oven and mouthpiece parts to clean.
 Everything comes apart and is easy to get to, and deep cleanings are less frequent if you regularly brush out the oven and wipe off the mouthpiece screen after each session.
 The Tera’s outer plastic coating will dissolve in isopropyl alcohol, so be careful not to get it on the outside of the vaporizer.